popsim-consortium/stdpopsim/docs/development.rst

 To begin reviewing (i.e., QC'ing) a species, you should state your intention on the QC issue (so we don't duplicate effort) and start a pull request to fill out the code.
-During the process of QC, other developers fill in the tests that are disabled in the `tests/test_{species_name}.py` file.
+During the process of QC, other developers fill in the tests that are disabled in the `tests/test_{species_name}.py` file by looking at the original papers (not the implementation!) and filling in what they see to be the appropriate values.
 For instance, a test for an unreviewed species might look like this:

 .. code-block:: python